-This is a relaxing and enjoyable time spent on the banks of the Zambezi river watching the birdlife and taking in the beauty of the Zambezi waterway.
+This is a relaxing and enjoyable time spent paddling past the banks of the Zambezi river watching the birdlife and occasional animal coming for a drink, and taking in the beauty of the Zambezi waterway.

-There is also a private game lodge in the Park from which you can see the spray of the falls.
+There is a private game lodge in the Park from which you can see the spray of the falls.